From the Mind

 The second wind is not a feeling that happens to you.
 It is a response you produce by refusing to quit at the exact moment most people do.
 The last stretch is where finishers and almost-finishers separate.

-Personal Standards: What You Tolerate You Encourage
+What You Tolerate You Encourage: Where Standards Slip

-Personal standards are set by what you refuse to accept, not by what you aspire to.
+What you tolerate you encourage.
+Your standards are set by what you refuse to accept, not by what you aspire to.
 Every tolerated violation becomes a signal that the behavior is acceptable.
 Research on social norms and the broken windows theory shows tolerance shapes behavior faster than any explicit rule, which is why raising the floor changes everything downstream.

 Quiet Confidence: Evidence-Based Self-Assurance Research